 Bill NighyActorBill Nighy is an award-winning British character actor.
 He was born William Francis Nighy on December 12, 1949 in Caterham, Surrey, England, to Catherine Josephine (Whittaker), a psychiatric nurse from Glasgow, and Alfred Martin Nighy, who was English-born and managed a garage in Croydon.
 At school, he gained 'O'-levels in English Language and English Literature and enjoyed reading, particularly Ernest Hemingway.
 On leaving school he wanted to become a journalist but didn't have the required qualifications.
 He eventually went on to work as a messenger boy for the Field magazine.
 He stayed in Paris for a while because he wanted to write "the great novel", but he only managed to write the title.
 When he ran out of money, the British consul shipped him home.
 Nighy wound up training at Guildford School of Dance and Drama in London, and has since then worked consistently in film, television, and on stage.
 Nighy is perhaps best-known to international audiences for his memorable performance as washed-up pop singer Billy Mack in Love Actually (2003), which won him a BAFTA for best supporting actor.
 He has also made appearances in major franchises: he played vampire leader Viktor in Underworld (2003), Underworld: Evolution (2006) and Underworld: Rise of the Lycans (2009), did the performance capture and voice for Davy Jones in Pirates of the Caribbean: Dead Man's Chest (2006) and Pirates of the Caribbean: At World's End (2007), and made a brief appearance as Minister of Magic Rufus Scrimgeour in Harry Potter and the Deathly Hallows: Part 1 (2010).
 Nighy's recent film credits include roles in I Capture the Castle (2003), Shaun of the Dead (2004), The Hitchhiker's Guide to the Galaxy (2005), The Constant Gardener (2005), Notes on a Scandal (2006), Hot Fuzz (2007), Valkyrie (2008) and Pirate Radio (2009).
 He has also provided voice work for many animated movies in the past few years including Flushed Away (2006), Astro Boy (2009), Rango (2011) and Arthur Christmas (2011).
 With supporting turns in The Best Exotic Marigold Hotel (2011), Wrath of the Titans (2012) and Total Recall (2012), 2012 was a busy year for Nighy.
 There are no signs of slowing down either, as he next appeared in Jack the Giant Slayer (2013), About Time (2013), and I, Frankenstein (2014).
 Nighy has also had an active career on the small screen, beginning with Agony (1979), and his first widely-recognized role was in 1991 mini-series The Men's Room (1991).
 He has also made a habit of working on television with Harry Potter director David Yates: projects together include State of Play (2003), The Young Visiters (2003), The Girl in the Café (2005) and Page Eight (2011).
 Nighy won a Golden Globe for his performance in Gideon's Daughter (2005).
 Nighy actually began his career on the stage, and has earned acclaim for his work in numerous plays including "The Vertical Hour," "Pravda".
 "A Map of the World", Tom Stoppard's Arcadia in 1993, and David Hare's Skylight.
 He received an Olivier Award nomination for Best Actor for his performance in 2001 play "Blue/Orange."
 Bill's partner was actress Diana Quick (he asked her to marry him but she said: "don't ask me again"; he called her his wife because anything else would have been too difficult).
 They have a daughter, Mary Nighy, who is studying at university and contemplating an acting career.
 She has already begun to appear on TV dramas and radio programs.More

-Dominic WestActorDominic West was born on October 15, 1969 in Sheffield, Yorkshire, England as Dominic Gerard Francis Eagleton West.
-He is an actor and producer, known for The Wire (2002), Chicago (2002) and 300 (2006).
+Dominic WestActorDominic West was born in Sheffield, Yorkshire, England as Dominic Gerard Francis Eagleton West.
+He is an actor and producer, known for The Wire (2002), Chicago (2002), 300 (2006), The Affair (2014) and The Forgotten (2004).
 He has been married to Catherine Fitzgerald since June 26, 2010.
 They have four children.More

 George MackayActorGeorge MacKay was born 13 March, 1992 in Hammersmith, London, England, to Kim Baker, a British costume designer, and Paul Christopher MacKay, an Australian stage/lighting manager, from Adelaide.
 One of his grandmothers is from Cork, Ireland.
 At the age of ten, George was scouted to audition for a role in the family feature, Peter Pan (2003).
 He quickly landed the part of Curly, one of the Lost Boys, and went on to have several minor roles on TV, including an episode of Rose and Maloney (2002) and Footprints in the Snow (2005).
 At thirteen, George landed the part of Riccio in the film adaptation of Cornelia Funke's best-selling children's novel, The Thief Lord (2006), starring Aaron Taylor-Johnson, and was also cast in lead role for the BBC adaptation of Terry Pratchett's Johnny and the Bomb (2006).
 George worked with Tim Roth, Chiwetel Ejiofor and Sophie Okonedo for the HBO Movie Tsunami: The Aftermath (2006) and later took a part in the Dikensian drama, The Old Curiosity Shop (2007).
 Soon after, George co-starred with Daniel Craig and Liev Schreiber on Defiance (2008).
 In 2009, George took on the role of Harry, in The Boys Are Back (2009) alongside Clive Owen, for which he received 2 award nominations.
 His career took another step forward with Hunky Dory (2011).
 Since, George has featured in several shorts which have been popular on the festival circuit and played the part of Tommo Peaceful with counterpart Jack O'Connell in the adaptation of Michael Morpurgo's Private Peaceful (2012).
 2013 was George's breakthrough year, and was recognized for his parts as Aaron in For Those in Peril (2013), Davy in the musical Sunshine on Leith (2013), Jake Whittam in Breakfast with Jonny Wilkinson (2013) and the dark horse Eddie in How I Live Now (2013).
 George received several nominations and for such features and later bought home a total of 5 awards.
 George had a stint in the West End in 2014 in The Cement Garden.
 He portrayed Joe in the well-received Pride (2014) and Duane Hopkins' Bypass (2014) premiered at the BFI London Film Festival in October.
 Both Captain Fantastic and Sadie Jones' The Outcast (2015) are in post-production and George will be returning to theatre for Eugene O'Neill's 'Ah,Wilderness!' this April.
 In 2016, George starred in the film Captain Fantastic (2016), opposite Viggo Mortensen, and the mini-series 11.22.63 (2016), with James Franco and Sarah Gadon.
 He rounded out the decade playing the starring role in Sam Mendes' 1917 (2019), a box office hit and highly critically-acclaimed drama set during World War I and shot to simulate a single take in real time.More

 Imelda StauntonActorImelda Staunton was born on January 9, 1956 in Archway, London, England as Imelda Mary Philomena Bernadette Staunton.
-She is an actress, known for Harry Potter and the Order of the Phoenix (2007), Shakespeare in Love (1998) and Pride (2014).
+She is an actress, known for Harry Potter and the Order of the Phoenix (2007), Shakespeare in Love (1998) and Vera Drake (2004).
 She has been married to Jim Carter since October 1983.
 They have one child.More

 JOSEPH GILGUNActorJoseph Gilgun was born on March 9, 1984 in Chorley, Lancashire, England.
 He is an actor who first appeared in Coronation Street (1960) when he was only ten years old.
 Later he became known through Emmerdale (1972) and the film This Is England (2006).
 He also appeared in its spin-off series This Is England '86 (2010), This Is England '88 (2011) and This Is England '90 (2015).
 His had his breakthrough with _"Misfits" (2009), in which he replaced _'Robert Sheehan'_ from the third season as the main lead until the series end in 2013.
 He managed to win another big role by starring as the vampire Cassidy in AMC's critically acclaimed drama series Preacher (2016).
 Besides these television roles, he also appeared in feature films like Lockout (2012), Pride (2014) and The Infiltrator (2016).More